-This way of working involves a more flexible approach to organizing working hours, giving employees more control over their schedules.
+Asynchronous working involves a more flexible approach to organising working hours, giving employees more control over their schedules.
 Easily applicable when working from home, going asynchronous notably promises a better work-life balance.

-Asynchronous working is a term that’s on many people’s lips since homeworking was massively adopted due to the covid-19 pandemic.
-The opposite of “synchronous” or “in sync,” Merriam-Webster defines “asynchronous” as something that is “not simultaneous or concurrent in time.”
+Asynchronous working is a term that’s on many people’s lips since homeworking was massively adopted due to the coronavirus.
+The opposite of ‘synchronous’ or ‘in sync’, Merriam-Webster defines ‘asynchronous’ as something that is “not simultaneous or concurrent in time.”
 When applied to the world of work, the term describes a system that breaks with the tradition of working days based on the fixed hours for everyone.

 This approach is largely favoured by homeworking, allowing employees to set their own schedules and working hours.
 For example, parents who need to drop off and collect kids from school can fit work around their schedule by starting work earlier or later than their colleagues.
 It can also be an ideal setup for anyone whose body clock struggles to stay in time with regular working hours.
 Naturally, early risers can be up at the crack of dawn to enjoy the silence of the sleeping household, and night owls can seize their more productive hours later in the day.